phyber/jail_exporter/README.md

 Argument             | Default          | Purpose
 ---------------------|------------------|--------
 `output.file-path`   | N/A              | Output metrics to a file instead of running an HTTPd.
+`web.auth-password`  | N/A              | Password for HTTP Basic Auth user.
+`web.auth-username   | N/A              | Username for HTTP Basic Auth user.
 `web.listen-address` | `127.0.0.1:9452` | Address on which to expose metrics and web interface.
 `web.telemetry-path` | `/metrics`       | Path under which to expose metrics.